 - 2019 Art Camp, Art Booth, Healing Retreat donation, Snake Valley Scholarship Fund

 Soulfood Studios has provided mobile arts opportunities and will continue to organize artists' residencies and workshops for youth in local elementary and high schools as well as the greater community of Snake Valley (residents and visitors alike).
 A small art studio space was completed in the summer of 2019.
 Soulfood Studios was gifted two Downtown Baker lots in summer of 2020.
-The dream is to build an arts campus.
+In 2021 an old post office in Baker has been converted into Soulfood Studios.
+A new roof, electricity, siding, windows & doors have been installed.
+Funding for water & sewer has been secured!
+Next step: getting the licensed plumbing contractor to do it...

 Dr. Sheppard has been deeply inspired by the ideas espoused in MaryAnn F. Kohl's 'Process Art'.